 After you bail out of jail, you will be given a court date.
 Counties notify you of the court date in different ways, and sometimes your bail bonds company will know about the court date before you do.
 You will eventually have a series of court dates.
 These dates are not the same thing as a trial.
 The first court dates are usually intended for the attorneys to meet and share information.
-Your DWI Defense attorney will receive what’s called “discovery evidence” from the state, and the state prosecutors will usually make a “plea bargain offer” to entice you to plead guilty without a trial.
+Your DWI Defense lawyer will receive what’s called “discovery evidence” from the state, and the state prosecutors will usually make a “plea bargain offer” to entice you to plead guilty without a trial.
 Do not plead guilty without contacting us first. the state cannot force you to plea guilty and accept the plea bargain offer.

 Unless your case is dismissed, there are only two outcomes in a criminal DWI case.
 You will either go to trial or plead guilty.
 You are entitled to a trial on a DWI charge if you want a trial.
 If you plead guilty, you cannot take it back at a later date.
 If you plead guilty, it will always be on your record.
 There are NO exceptions (OK, technically there are exceptions, but it is almost impossible).
 If you plead guilty, you will have surcharges of $1000 per year or more on your license in addition to many other “non-criminal” penalties.

 If you have been arrested and charged with a DWI offense, you will inevitably be confronted with a pile of seemingly insurmountable scientific evidence.
 However, this evidence may not appear to be what you think it is or what the state prosecutors tell you it is.
 It takes an experienced and sometimes creative eye to look through the evidence and find out where the faults lie.

 DWI Defense Strategies